Acqua alta: Modern era

-High waters were recorded on May 29, 1511; in 1517; on October 16, 1521; on October 3 and, again, on December 20, 1535.
-Local chronicles also attest to floods occurring in 1543; on November 21, 1550; on October 12, 1559; and in 1599.
+High waters were recorded on 29 May 1511; in 1517; on 16 October 1521; on 3 October and, again, on 20 December 1535.
+Local chronicles also attest to floods occurring in 1543; on 21 November 1550; on 12 October 1559; and in 1599.

-The year 1600 was characterized by a high frequency of events, with floods on December 8 as well as December 18 and 19.
+The year 1600 was characterised by a high frequency of events, with floods on 8 December as well as 18–19 December.
 The latter event was probably remarkable, since there are also records of very violent sea storms that, having "broken indeed the shores in several places, entered the towns of Lido Maggiore, Tre Porti, Malamocco, Chiozza, et cetera".

-Another noteworthy acqua alta took place on November 5, 1686.
+Another noteworthy acqua alta took place on 5 November 1686.
 Several chronicles of the time, among them one written by a scientist, concur in reporting that "the waters reached the outdoor floor of ...
 [Sansovino's] Lodge", which is the monumental entrance to the Campanile di San Marco.
-A similar level was reached during the exceptional flood of November 4, 1966, which allowed scholars in the late 1960s to recreate a likely scenario for the 1686 flood.
+A similar level was reached during the exceptional flood of 4 November 1966, which allowed scholars in the late 1960s to recreate a likely scenario for the 1686 flood.
 After accounting for the rebuilding of the Lodge after the 1902 fall of the Campanile and for subsidence, estimates concluded that the tide may have been as high as 254 cm above today's standard sea level.